toafez/DSM7DemoSPK/README_en.md

        `/var/packages/[Package Name]/target/ui`

 ## Packing the package using the Synology DSM 7.0 Developer Guide.
-The repository can also be packed using toolkit/toolchain as described in the Synology DSM 7.0 Developer Guide.
+The repository can also be packaged using toolkit/toolchain as described in the [Synology DSM 7.0 Developer Guide](https://help.synology.com/developer-guide/).
 All information can be found in the guide accordingly.

 # Extending or restricting app permission
 Under DSM 7, a 3rd_Party application such as „DSM 7 Package Developer Demo“ (referred to as App in the following) is provided with highly restricted user and group rights.
 Among other things, this means that system-related commands cannot be executed.
 For the smooth operation of „DSM 7 Package Developer Demo“, however, extended system rights are required, e.g. to be able to access the folder structure of the "shared folders".
 To extend the app permissions, „DSM 7 Package Developer Demo“ must be added to the administrators' group, but this can only be done by the user himself.
 The following instructions describe this process.